Have you heard all the buzz about intermittent fasting?

 If you’ve been watching “My Diet is Better Than Yours” on ABC, you know that my contestant Kurt has been getting incredible results using intermittent fasting.
 He feels great, he’s losing weight, and he’s eating delicious food!50 pounds lost in 6 weeks, and he’s not hungry.
 You can’t argue with that! #MyDietIsBetterThanYours Click To Tweet

-Check out our 30-Day Fat-Loss System now!
+Check out our Wild30 Fat-Loss System.
 You’ll get all the tools you need to shed fat and feel great.
 You can be our next success story.

-You’ll get a 30-day meal plan full of mouthwatering meals that can be used with or without intermittent fasting, tons of information about how to burn fat fast, a shopping guide, a motivational journal, and your 30-day fat-loss manual… all for a reduced price!
+You’ll get my quick-start guide with audio, 30-day meal plan full of mouthwatering meals that can be used with or without intermittent fasting, tons of information about how to burn fat fast, a shopping guide, motivation journal, and your 30-day fat-loss manual… all for a reduced price!

 Have you tried fasting and feasting yet?
 Share your experience with fasting in the comments below.